-Nicholas Hill is an expert in antitrust issues and has worked on matters in a wide range of industries, including telecommunications, chemicals, airlines, health insurance, banking, paper, milk, beer, and pharmaceuticals.
+Nicholas Hill is an expert in antitrust issues and has worked on matters in a wide range of industries, including telecommunications, chemicals, airlines, health insurance, banking, paper, milk, beer, and pharmaceuticals (branded and generic).
 He has served as an economic expert for private clients, the Department of Justice, and the Federal Trade Commission (FTC) and has testified in federal court and the FTC’s administrative court.
-He developed the capacity closure model that is now often used by the agencies and practitioners to analyze mergers in commodity industries with high fixed costs of production.
-Prior to joining Bates White, Dr. Hill served as assistant section chief in the Economic Analysis Group of the Department of Justice’s Antitrust Division, where he received the US Attorney General’s Award for Distinguished Service, and was an Economist in the Bureau of Economics at the Federal Trade Commission.
+He developed the capacity closure model, which is now often used by the agencies and practitioners to analyze paper mergers in commodity industries with high fixed costs of production.
+Prior to joining Bates White, Dr. Hill served as assistant section chief in the Economic Analysis Group of the Department of Justice’s Antitrust Division, where he received the US Attorney General’s Award for Distinguished Service, and was an economist in the Bureau of Economics at the Federal Trade Commission.

 PhD, Economics, Johns Hopkins University

 BA, Economics and International Studies, University of Warwick

 Chemical industry experience

 - Testified in 2018 on behalf of the Federal Trade Commission in the agency’s litigation over the proposed merger between Tronox and Cristal, two top suppliers of chloride process titanium dioxide.

 - Led the pre-litigation analysis of economic issues on the proposed merger of Halliburton and Baker Hughes.
 This sprawling matter included a massive number of product markets, each of which had a unique story.
 The team won a US Antitrust Division Award of Distinction.